 Utilizing the free trials from each of these services can get you a whole month of CBS free.
 Read on to learn a little more about each of these streaming services.

 How to Stream the Emmy Awards

-Hulu not only offers its on-demand service but live streaming as well through Hulu Live TV.
-Therefore, you can watch the Primetime Emmy Awards live as it airs with a subscription to Hulu live TV.
-To see if live CBS is available in your area, you can use this tool: Hulu Live TV Channels by Zipcode.
+Hulu + Live TV offers live NBC in nearly all US markets along with cable TV and broadcast networks.
+Therefore, you can watch The 2022 Primetime Emmy Awards as it airs on NBC.
+To see if live NBC is available in your area, you can use this tool: Hulu Live TV Channels by Zip code.

 How Much: $64.99 per month.

 FuboTV offers NBC in numerous US cities allowing you to watch The 2022 Primetime Emmy Awards when it airs.
 You can check out a free trial to FuboTV here.
 Fubo TV supports the following streaming devices: